Arengario di Monza, guide to the discovery of the ancient town hall

 Monza Park, guaranteed fun for children of all ages

-If there is a place in Monza that is truly child-friendly, it is probably the park attached to the Villa Reale .
+If there is a place in Monza that is truly child-friendly, it is probably the park annexed to the Royal Villa .
 It is an almost unique green area, the largest enclosed park in Europe, capable of rivaling the most noble Palace of Versailles.
 Visiting the Villa and its Gardens is certainly one of the first things to do when passing through Monza; even the little ones will be fascinated by it.
-What really makes children go crazy with joy, however, is the freedom and fun they can enjoy while running around the magnificent park, jumping from one attraction to another: paths surrounded by greenery (such as that of gnomes or that of witches) , adventure park , the ride on the little train and much more.
+What really drives children crazy with joy, however, is the freedom and fun they can enjoy while running around the magnificent park, jumping from one attraction to another: paths immersed in the greenery (such as the gnomes' or the witches'), adventure park , the ride on the little train and much more.

-Find out more about the Monza Park and the Royal Villa
+Find out more about Monza Park and the Royal Villa

 Civic Museums

-The Civic Museums are another small jewel of Monza, less known than other city monuments but equally significant.
+The Civic Museums are another little gem of Monza, less known than other city monuments but equally significant.
 They are located in the historic center and offer a rich catalog of permanent and temporary exhibitions, which meet the tastes of young and old.
 At the same time, however, the proposal of the Civic Museums of Monza is full of initiatives dedicated to children, with creative workshops for all ages.
-To find the most suitable, simply consult the official website .
+To find the most suitable one, just consult the official website .

 Trip to Monza?
 Become a pilot for a day